TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-14.png)

 The query that produces the above chart is the following.
-I've excluded “dashboard_add_tab” from the category as it dominates the chart.
+I've excluded "dashboard_add_tab" from the category as it dominates the chart.

 ![](4.5.2-fig-15.png)